-Since the first publication of the CO2 emissions associated with the mutual equity funds of Erste Asset Management, the CO2 risks have been cut continuously.
-This is on the one hand due to the integration across the company of ESG information (beyond the sustainable range of funds).
+Since the first publication of the CO2 emissions associated with the mutual equity funds of Erste Asset Management in 2017, the CO2 risks have been cut continuously.
+This is on the one hand due company-wide integration of ESG information across the entire fund range.
 On the other hand, Erste Asset Management decided as early as 2016 not to invest in coal anymore as part of its coal policy.*

-*Sources: Bloomberg, MSCI-ESG, Institutional Shareholder Services Germany AG, calculations by Erste Asset Management, water and sales data for FYs 2015-2018
+*Sources: Bloomberg, MSCI-ESG, Institutional Shareholder Services Germany AG, calculations by Erste Asset Management, water and sales data for FY 2020

 Calculation of the CO2 risks in the mutual fixed income funds

 For its holdings of end-of-2018, Erste Asset Management expanded the calculation of the CO2 risks across the entire range of mutual funds for the first time.
-This means that for the first time and beyond the specification of the Montréal Pledge, bond funds have been taken into account in the model.
+This means that since then and beyond the specification of the Montréal Pledge, bond funds have been taken into account in the model.

-The result is impressive both in relation to all mutual bond funds of Erste Asset Management (more than 30% below the referential value) and to the sustainable bond funds alone (less than one third of the global fixed income average).
+The result is impressive both in relation to all mutual bond funds of Erste Asset Management (47% below the referential value) and to the sustainable bond funds alone (less than one third of the global fixed income average).

-As part of the Montréal Carbon Pledge, Erste Asset Management has reported the cumulative CO2 footprint of its mutual equity funds for three consecutive years.
-The result, which takes into account both explicitly sustainable funds and traditional funds, was yet again a convincing one in comparison with the global equity market: the CO2 intensity of the EAM equity funds in the sample was more than 38% below that of the global equity market (61.8%), i.e. down significantly again from the previous year.
+As part of the Montréal Carbon Pledge, Erste Asset Management has reported the cumulative CO2 footprint of its mutual equity funds for five consecutive years.
+The result, which takes into account both sustainable funds and traditional funds, was yet again a convincing one in comparison with the global equity market: the CO2 intensity of the EAM equity funds in the sample was more than 8% below that of the global equity market.

 Mutual equity funds, better than the global equity market

-The most recent results for the mutual equity funds of Erste Asset Management, which have been published for four years and running, were again convincing.
-The CO2 intensity of the EAM equity funds is more than 25% below that of the global equity market, and when taking into account only sustainable equity funds, even below half of global emissions.
+The most recent results for the mutual equity funds of Erste Asset Management, which have been published for five years and running, were again convincing.
+The CO2 intensity of the EAM equity funds is below that of the global equity market, and when taking into account only sustainable equity funds, below 42% of global emissions.

 What does CO2 intensity mean?